developik-um/developik-um.github.io/README.md

 ### FAQ

-- “Why is Markdown better than a word processor?”
+- "Why is Markdown better than a word processor?"
-  - Answer 1
+    - Markdown is better than word processor, because style could be kept when moving from one editor to another.
+And the document will look the same on all editors that support FGM (Flavour Github Markdown).
-- “Why is my resume not showing up?"
+- "Why is my resume not showing up?"
-  - Answer 2
+    - There are number of reasons, but I would recommend uninstalling all software that was installed during this tutorial and try to start from the beginning of the tutorial again.
+- "Why markdown styling hasn't been applied?"
+    - Try to look for any extra spaces or invisible character in your markdown file which might disrupt the look of a specific line of paragraph.